Nexmo/nexmo-developer/_documentation/en/application/overview.md

 ...
 ```

-If these values are not specified when creating or updating the applicatiojn, then default values are applied.
+If these values are not specified when creating or updating the application, then default values are applied.
 The default values for these timeouts depend on the webhook concerned, as shown in the following table:

-Webook | `connection_timeout` | `socket_timeout`
+Webhook | `connection_timeout` | `socket_timeout`
 ----|----|----
 `answer` | 1000 | 5000
 `event` | 1000 | 10000